Goorakh/RiskOfChaos/README.md

 * Gupscare: Spawns a Gup above every player
 * Roll Credits: Starts the game credits
 * Aspect Roulette: Randomly switches the elite aspect of all characters (only affects players if they already have an aspect equipment)
+* Unscrap Random Item: Converts a random stack of scrap into a random item of the same tier
 </details>

 FAQ: